matthew-gordon/honeyBadger/README.md

 ## Questions

-What am I building?
-A project manager for web developers.
-A place where I can create projects to share with collaborators, or manage by myself.
+1. What am I building?
+A learning Managment System (LMS) for technical learning platform.

-Who am I building it for?
-I am building it for myself, also for the web development community.
-Managing a project with a central location for tasks, assets, and planning.
-This will help project workflow and time management.
+2. Who am I building it for?
+I am building it for Educators, as well as students in Web Development.
+Having an affective, engaging learning management platform for students and educators can boost retention and student participation.

-## What features do we need to have?
+3. What features do we need to have?

 ## User Stories

-As a user, I want to be able to create empty project so that I can work on the specific project.
+ - [ ] As a user, I want to be able to create empty project so that I can work on the specific project.
-As a user, I want to be able to edit and delete projects so that I can manage the project easily.

 ## Modeling our Data